michaelihwang/reddit-wallpaper-scraper/README.md

 REDDIT_PASSWORD="my_derpy_password"
 ```

-8. In `script.py` modify constants: `MAX_NUM_IMAGES` and/or `IMAGE_DIRECTORY_PATH` if you wish.
+1. In `script.py` setup destination folder: `IMAGE_DIRECTORY_PATH`.

-9. On the command line, run `$ python script.py`
+2. On the command line, run `$ python3 script.py` for default 100 images, or `$ python3 script.py 5` to download 5.

-10. Open Desktop & Screensaver via Settings and add `Reddit_Wallpapers` (or your directory if you changed it).
+3. Open Desktop & Screensaver via Settings and add `Reddit_Wallpapers` (or your directory if you changed it).
 Cycle it and/or randomize it as you wish.

-11. DONE!
+4. DONE!

 ## License
 MIT License Copyright © 2020 Michael Hwang